 Now it’s amazing to me that their reaction was what it was because it shows that they didn't care about the girl, right?
 They could have cared less about the girl.
 They didn't say, “Oh, she’s delivered from that devil!
 These guys must be supernatural.
 Well, let’s find out about this.”
 They said, “Oh, no, we lost our income.”

 And Jesus came along and met the guy and cast all the demons out of him.
 And the Bible says, “He was sitting at the feet of Jesus clothed and in his right mind.”
-And you would say oh, the people in town would say, oh thank you, thank you for delivering us.
+And you would say, “Oh”; the people in town would say, “Oh, thank you; thank you for delivering us.”
 No!
 Jesus sent the demons out of him into a herd of pigs.
 And they went right off the edge of a cliff.
-Plop, plop, right in the sea and all around.
+Plop, plop, right in the sea and all drowned.

 He said, “They that would be rich fall into temptation, a snare, and into many foolish, hurtful lusts which drown men in destruction and loss.”
 People get messed up because of money.
-Listen to this in Mark chapter 10 in verse 23.
+Listen to this in Mark chapter 10, verse 23.
 “Jesus looked around about and said unto his disciples, ‘With what difficulty shall they that have riches enter into the kingdom of God.’”
 He just talked to a rich young ruler.
 Remember the story?
-And the guy was not willing to say if you want all my money you can have it.
+And the guy was not willing to say, “If you want all my money, you can have it.”
 It wasn’t that he’d get saved by giving away your money.
 It was just the fact that it was obvious money was his god.
-And Jesus said boy, wow, it is so difficult for rich people to get saved.
+And Jesus said, Boy, wow; it is so difficult for rich people to get saved.

-Over in the 19th chapter of Acts – well look what happened at Ephesus.
+Over in the nineteenth chapter of Acts – well look what happened at Ephesus.
 This is a terrific story.
 Well, they preached in Ephesus, and man alive, things were going.
-Paul was teaching 3 years.
+Paul was teaching three years.
 I mean he turned that city inside out.
-You can imagine Paul teaching night and day for 3 years in the same town.
-Do you think he’d an effect?
+You can imagine Paul teaching night and day for three years in the same town.
+Do you think he’d have an effect?
 Wow.

 Well, the place was just tremendously affected.
 All kinds of things were happening.
 People were getting healed and saved and demons cast out and many believed.
-Verse 18, “Many believed, confessed, showed their deeds, and many of those who used magical arts brought their books together, burned them before all men.
-They counted the price of them and found it 50,000 pieces of silver.
+Verse 18, “Many believed, confessed, showed their deeds.
+And many of those who used magical arts brought their books together, burned them before all men.
+They counted the price of them, and found it fifty thousand pieces of silver.
 So mightily grew the word of God and prevailed.”
 Do you know what reigned in Ephesus?
-The word of God dominated the City of Ephesus.
-Do you know what the does to people who are in the idol-making business?
-Oh that’s tough.
+The Word of God dominated the city of Ephesus.
+Do you know what that does to people who are in the idol-making business?
+Oh, that’s tough.
 Let’s watch what happens.

-So this new deal about Christ and all had not gone through approval in the senate and so they said, “They're teaching things that are anti-Roman and we are not allowed to believe them.”
+So this new deal about Christ, and all had not gone through approval in the senate, and so they said, “They're teaching things that are anti-Roman, and we are not allowed to believe them.”
 They are against Roman law.
 Well, right there on the spot they had a kangaroo court.
-It was just a mob scene, a lynching was all it was.
-They had thrown the little contemptuous thing of anti-Semitism at them and then they blamed them for creating disorder through the town, and then they said it’s all because their teaching something that we are not allowed to believe.
+It was just a mob scene; a lynching was all it was.
+They had thrown the little contemptuous thing of anti-Semitism at them, and then they blamed them for creating disorder through the town, and then they said it’s all because they’re teaching something that we are not allowed to believe.

 I mean you know, Satan, he has to learn the dumbest thing you can do to a Christian is put him in prison because the cross turns into what?
 The crown.
 And so here they are.
 They’re going to drag them off.
 Well, first before they put them in jail they've got something else they want to do to them.
 They have this little kangaroo court; no trial, no questioning, no inquisition.
 No nothing.
 Verse 22.
 “The multitude rose up together against them.”

 You know, somebody could do a terrific study of the multitude just throughout the Bible.
-Great big gob of people mindlessly, like a cloud of water, somebody sticks a fire under them and they boil it and haven't got any idea what they're doing.
+Great big gob of people mindlessly, like a pot of water; somebody sticks a fire under them and they boil it and haven't got any idea what they're doing.
 “So the multitude rose up together against them.”
-Oh, you can just hear the swelling crowd and here’s Paul and Silas just standing there and this big mob is screaming.
-And the magistrates come down and ripped off their clothes till they were naked and commanded to beat them.
+Oh, you can just hear the swelling crowd, and here’s Paul and Silas just standing there, and this big mob is screaming.
+And the magistrates come down and ripped off their clothes till they were naked “and commanded to beat them.”

 Well, that’s what they decided to do.
 This was a Roman punishment.
 Incidentally, Paul got it three times.
 “Thrice was I beaten with rods.”
 Second Corinthians 11:25.
 Three times.

-Now, you know, if you'll only realize Romans 8:28 says, “And we know that all things work together for” – what?
-We always say that and then we, oh.
+Now, you know, if you'll only realize Romans 8:28 says, “And we know that all things work together for” – What?
+We always say that, and then we, oh.
 “All things work together for good.”
-We all read it and recite it and memorize it, and we just don’t believe it. you know, what Jesus said in John 16, of course talking to his disciples when he knew that he was going to be leaving and it was going to be rough on them, and he said you'll have sorrow “But your sorrow shall be turned to joy.”
+We all read it and recite it and memorize it, and we just don’t believe it.
+You know, what Jesus said in John 16, of course talking to His disciples and He knew that He was going to be leaving, and it was going to be rough on them, and He said, you'll have sorrow, “But your sorrow shall be turned to joy.”
 Remember that?
-And then h e said it’s like a woman who has a baby.
-It is the same pain that makes her cry that makes her laugh when the baby is born.
+And then He said it’s like a woman who has a baby.
+It is the same pain that makes her cry, that makes her laugh when the baby is born.
 It’s not, well, these are bad circumstances and later I’ll get good ones.
 No. It’s the same bad ones that cause the pain that will issue the joy.